 Can You Wear a Belly Wrap After a C-Section?
 A Doula's Honest Answer

-Yes — you can wear a belly wrap after a C-section, and a 2025 meta-analysis of randomized controlled trials concluded that abdominal binders should be "strongly recommended as part of routine postpartum care" after a C-section.¹ But the type of wrap matters.
-Rigid Velcro bands frequently dig into the incision.
-Soft Bengkung-style cotton wraps don't — there are no edges.
-Most surgeons clear gentle wrapping 5–7 days post-op.
+Yes, you can wear a belly wrap after a C-section.
+A 2025 meta-analysis of randomized controlled trials concluded that abdominal binders should be "strongly recommended as part of routine postpartum care" after a C-section.

 When is it safe to start wrapping after a C-section?